EnvyWare/ForgePlaceholderAPI-Extensions/README.md

 -   %reforged_dexsizeall% - Gets the dex size
 -   %reforged_dexsize% - Gets the dex size excluding MissingNo
 -   %reforged_highest_level% - Gets the player's party's highest level
+-   %reforged_legendary_amount% - Gets the amount of legendary pokemon in the party and pc
 -   %reforged_losses% - Gets the player's losses
 -   %reforged_lowest_level% - Gets the player's party's lowest level
 -   %reforged_nextlegendary% - Gets the next legendary spawn time
+-   %reforged_raw_dex_percentage% - Gets the player's dex completion percentage without the % symbol
 - %reforged_seen_count% - Gets the player's dex seen count
+-   %reforged_shiny_amount% - Gets the amount of shiny pokemon in the party and pc
+-   %reforged_ultrabeast_amount% - Gets the amount of ulbrabeast pokemon in the party and pc
 -   %reforged_wl_ratio% - Gets the player's win loss ratio
 -   %reforged_wins% - Gets the player's wins
 -   %reforged_partysize% - Gets the number of Pokemon In a player's party